Philadelphia, the second-largest city on the east cost, is located midway between New York City and Washington, D.C.

 Amtrak provides service to Philadelphia along the Northeast Corridor (Boston, New York, Baltimore and D.C.) as well as Keystone Service from Harrisburg and Lancaster.
 Amtrak trains arrive at 30th Street Station.

-Bus service to Philadelphia is available from most major cities in the East.
-Greyhound buses arrive at their downtown terminal and 10th and Filbert Streets, while MegaBus and BoltBus go to 30th Street Station.
+Bus service is available from most major cities in the East.
+Greyhound buses arrive at the Norristown Transportation Center located less than 10 miles from campus, while MegaBus and BoltBus go to Philadelphia’s 30th Street Station.

 Getting to Ursinus